MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

 For example:

-*A mod API is our main and formost feature, modules are easily created, easily added, and do not break beween versions.
+-A mod API is our main and formost feature, modules are easily created, easily added, and do not break beween versions.
+For end users all module adding, updating, and downloading is handled through a simple GUI at world creations.
+Dependancies are automatic, and mods are automatically added at server join.
+Module packs exist for a tested and packaged experiance.

-*Infinite height and depth, commonly know as Cubic Chunks
+-Infinite height and depth, commonly know as Cubic Chunks

-*Blocks and block shapes are seperate.
+-Blocks and block shapes are seperate.
 Once you define a shape, all blocks will have that variation.

-*65,000 IDs for biomes, A biome is defined per gride space, allowing for vertical biomes.
+-65,000 IDs for biomes, A biome is defined per gride space, allowing for vertical biomes.

-*Community controlled and community ran
+-Community controlled and community ran

-*Open source and gratis, as well most modules.
+-Open source and gratis, as well most modules.

 This is in sharp contrast to Minecraft, which you need to pay a sum of money just to own, and are restricted on what you can do with the code.

-Now, unless you install mods or develope mods, this means nothing for you.
-You've already bought minecraft, and you're happy, even happier if you're a windows10 user and got the windows10 version for free.

-This one will hit home for the building type: Dynamic block shapes.
-Shapes are seperate from blocks.
-We define a shape, and now all blocks have that variation.
-So yes, that means every blocks comes in a slab, stair, pillar, slope(s), colom, axel, stack, small cube, smaller cube, vertical slab, etc.... even the things you don't think about, like a dirt block in the shape of a torch.
-Still not enough, you can define your own shapes in Blender.

-Now here is the real intresting part: we natively include a mod API and it is our main feature.
-Perhaps you are just a player, who doesn't know how to install mods, or just wants to play a packaged version.
-Perhaps you love installing mods, or perhaps you make mods yourself.
-Good news for all.

-Installing mods (we call them modules) is as simple as clicking which ones you want in a menu when you create a world.
-All dependancies handled, downloaded, updated, you name it.
-You join a server and all the mods will be automatically downloaded and configured.
-All stable modules organized in one place, new modules automatically showing up in menu.
-Maybe you don't want to choose your own, thats fine as well, module packs can and are created for a packaged and tested game experiance, just like vanilla minecraft, or mod packs for minecraft.
-Unlike Minecraft mods, these don't break between versions!
-No need to waste your time waiting for a mod loader to update, or update your mod to a new version.